 Dolby Atmos Speakers, Soundbars, AV Receivers, TVs, and Streaming Boxes

-Atmos speakers like the 5.1.4 system Vizio Elevate are great if you have a larger space, but if you don’t, Atmos soundbars are available too.
+Atmos speakers like the 5.1.4 system Vizio Elevate are great if you have a larger space, but if you don’t, Dolby Atmos powered soundbars like TCL Alto 8i are available too.
 For receivers , get one that supports 7.2 channels.
 Streaming boxes like Apple TV 4K and Roku Ultra also support Atmos, but if you’re looking for TVs, they’re a bit trickier to find.
 As you can see, you have a number of options.

 Does Dolby Atmos Really Make a Difference?